 What is the Difference Between the University Logo and the University Seal?

 The university logo visually represents the Governors State University and includes both the university name and the triad element (circle and concave triangle design).
 The university seal is the most formal symbol of the university.
 The seal may only be used on formal and ceremonial university documents or forms from the Office of the President, Office of the Provost, or Board of Trustees.
 Examples include diplomas, official certificates, executive invitations, limited commencement materials, and legal documents.

-For information on the appropriate use of the logo and the seal of Governors State University, contact the Office of Public Affairs.
+For information on the appropriate use of the logo and the seal of Governors State University, contact the Office of Marketing and Communications.